What's Next In Tech? We Dodged Robots At CES To Find Out

 5G is still in the early stages, but that's not dampening the excitement.

 "It doesn't mean a huge amount today, because can I download a movie faster or do I get my traffic updates faster?
 That's not going to change my life," Westcott said.
-"What's going to change it is when people start envisioning new applications that use absolutely real time data."
+"What's going to change it is when people start envisioning new applications that use absolutely real-time data."

 Thanks to 5G, self-driving cars will be able to communicate with each other — and to the roads they are driving on.